-The following figure illustrates the enhanced measurement capabilities of the Agilent 66311B for measuring output waveforms.
+The following figure illustrates the enhanced measurement capabilities of Agilent Models 66311B/D and 66309B/D for measuring output waveforms.
 These include peak (max), minimum, high level, and low level measurements as illustrated in the following figure.
 Rms and dc voltages are calculated from the number of points in the measurement window.